hiki-uwu/SPAM-classifier/README.md

-# SPAM-classifier

-A vibe-coded spam classifier powered by BERT, developed in Jupyter Notebook.

 ## Overview

 This project uses BERT (Bidirectional Encoder Representations from Transformers) to classify messages as spam or not spam.
 The primary goal is to provide a robust and accurate model for spam detection using state-of-the-art natural language processing techniques.